Customizing the behavior of cached fields

 If a field accepts arguments, the read

-function's second parameter includes the values of those arguments.
+function's second parameter includes an args

 function checks whether the maxLength

-argument is provided when the name
+argument was provided for the name

 characters of the person's name.
 Otherwise, the person's full name is returned.